-In an exciting new development for 2019, the Balanced Horse Feeds Pony of the Year is added to our annual awards ceremony to acknowledge that some of the best things do come in small packages — we can’t wait to celebrate all those brilliant ponies up to 14.2hh (148cm) from across the disciplines and beyond.
+In an exciting new development for 2019, the Balanced Horse Feeds Pony of the Year was added to our annual awards ceremony to acknowledge that some of the best things do come in small packages and celebrate all those brilliant ponies up to 14.2hh (148cm) from across the disciplines and beyond.

 Balanced Horse Feeds is owned and run by equestrians.
 They have bred, shown, scurried and driven ponies since the company was founded some 35 years ago.
 Balanced Horse Feeds is thrilled to sponsor the Pony of the Year at the H&H awards – it is the perfect way to recognise the contribution that so many brilliant ponies have made to the equestrian world.

-The H&H judging panel, including at least one independent judge, chose the following shortlist of contenders from the nominees.
-Public voting for this award has now closed and the winner will be announced at the gala awards dinner at Cheltenham on Wednesday 4 December.
+The H&H judging panel, including at least one independent judge, chose four ponies for the shortlist of contenders from the nominees.
+This award was opened to a public vote and the winner was announced at the gala awards dinner at Cheltenham on Wednesday 4 December.

 Hot Fuss, 32, showing